AbdelrahmanSadat/Cook-Mate/Notes.md

 ## Aftercare
 When you're done, go back through the whole project, clean it up, add comments, add tests.
 Continue it as you would, to use it as a reference point in the future.
 And make sure to take mental note of stable patterns to use in the future (fetch API, typings, auth, etc.)

+Consider writing your own formik snippet extension.
+Or formik-mantine bindings